 1. Don’t Just Focus on Black Friday Sales

-Going one step further, host a contest at your store for best costume.
+Going one step further, host a contest at your store for the best costume.
 Advertise it beforehand so kids and parents know to stop by.
-You can host the contest during trick-or-treating or during your business’s party.
+You can host the contest during trick-or-treating or your business’s party.

-Even better, get them signed up for your retail loyalty program in the process.
+Get them signed up for your retail loyalty program in the process.
 This will help with future marketing efforts and get them back into your store soon.

 6. Join Community Events

 Neighborhood events are another great way to reach a larger audience and build your business’s brand image.
-The fall season usually features several city, state, or local community events that businesses can take part in.
-Sign up for a booth, sponsorship, or volunteer opportunity at one this fall.
+The fall season usually features several city, state, or local community events where businesses can participate.

 Adding small games in your store during the Halloween season is another way to get your customers engaged during the shopping experience.
 A “guess how many” jar is a time-tested method.